 You might be wondering about fruit and if you should avoid it because it’s sugary?
 The answer is no. Whole fruit is good for everyone and if you have diabetes, it’s no different.
 Fruits do contain sugar, but it’s natural sugar.
 This is different to the added sugar (also known as free sugars) that are in things like chocolate, biscuits and cakes.

-Products like fruit juices also count as added sugar, so go for whole fruit instead.
+The sugar in fruit juices counts as free sugars, so go for whole fruit instead.
 This can be fresh, frozen, dried or tinned (in juice, not in syrup).
 And it’s best to eat it throughout the day instead of one bigger portion in one go.

 5. Choose healthier fats